Web Hostingclock icon23 Mar 20264 min read

 Cons:

-VPS (Virtual Private Server) hosting provides dedicated resources within a shared environment.
-It offers more control and better performance than shared hosting.
+VPS hosting provides dedicated resources within a virtual environment.

 Pros: